ikoursh/EcosystemProject/README.md

 pip install -r requierments.txt
 ```

-Setup the GUI (windows only)
+Setup the GUI (Windows only)
 ----------------------------
-This is usefull for pepole who do not feel comfertable with the command line.
+This is useful for people who do not feel comfortable with the command line.
 1. Complete the initial setup
 2. install the GUI from EcosystemProject/GUI/dist/EcoSystem-Project-GUI Setup 1.0.0.exe
 3. Open the program